tuobangli/Talk/README.md

 # Talk

-Invite D D for a meeting to talk.
+Invite E A for a meeting to talk.